 The OC Go freeway program includes 30 project segments that will remedy traffic chokepoints and relieve congestion on Orange County freeways.
-To date, 13 freeway segments have been completed and four more are in construction during 2020.
+To date, 13 freeway segments have been completed and four more were under construction during 2021.

 I-405 Improvement Project

-This $2 billion project will improve 16 miles of the I‐405 in both directions between SR-73 and I-605 through the cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster.
-The project will add one regular lane in each direction between Euclid Street and I-605 and make improvements to freeway entrances, exits and bridges.
+This $2 billion project will improve 16 miles of the I‐405 in both directions between SR-73 and I-605 through the cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach and Westminster.
+The project will add one general purpose lane in each direction between Euclid Street and I-605 and make improvements to freeway entrances, exits and bridges.
 Also, the project will add the 405 Express Lanes, incorporating the existing carpool lanes and a new lane in each direction between SR-73 and I-605.
-The general-purpose lane portion of the project is funded by OC Go with a combination of local, state and federal funds.
+The general purpose lane portion of the project is funded by OC Go with a combination of local, state and federal funds.
 The 405 Express Lanes are separately funded and will be paid for by those who choose to pay a toll and use them.

-OCTA continued significant work on replacing and reconstructing street crossings with wider bridges along the project corridor.
-In October 2020, the Bushard Street and McFadden Avenue bridges fully opened to traffic.
-These are one-stage bridges, which means they are closed to traffic during reconstruction.
-In addition, the first halves of the new Bolsa Chica Road (March 2020) Goldenwest Street (June 2020), and Magnolia Avenue (June 2020) bridges opened to traffic.
-These are two-stage bridges, which means traffic is being maintained on the remaining portion of the bridge while the first half of the new bridge is reconstructed.
-Of the 18 total bridge replacements, 11 bridges are under construction, three have been completed, and four are anticipated to start construction in 2021.
+During 2021, OCTA continued significant work on replacing and reconstructing street crossings with wider bridges along the project corridor.
+The Talbert Avenue (April 2021), Edwards Street (September 2021) and Edinger Avenue (December 2021) bridges fully opened to traffic.
+These are one-stage bridges, which means they were closed to traffic during reconstruction.
+In addition, the Magnolia Street bridge was fully completed and opened to traffic in May 2021.
+This was the first two-stage bridge to be completed, which means that traffic was maintained on the remaining portion of the bridge while one half of the new bridge was reconstructed.
+Of the 18 total bridge replacements, 11 bridges are under construction and seven have been completed.

-As of December 2020, the project was approximately 50 percent complete and is anticipated to be finished in 2023.
+As of December 2021, the project was nearly 70 percent complete and is anticipated to be finished in 2023.

 I-5 (SR-73 to El Toro Road) Widening Project